gids-dadi/myPortfolio/README.md

 ## My Portfolio
-My personal react portfolio to show my skills
+My personal react portfolio to show my skills, experience and projects.

 ## Built With